MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-arc-enabled-vm-with-scom-managed-instance.md

 - On-premises VMs that are Arc-enabled.
 - On-premises VMs connected by SCOM Managed Instance Gateway.
 - On-premises VMs that have connectivity (Line of Sight) with Azure.
-- Linux workloads behind a Gateway server
+- On-premises linux workloads behind a Gateway server

 ## Support for cross domain and non-domain workloads